DONGChuan/Yummy-Jekyll/README.md

 # Yummy Jekyll Theme

-A Simple, BootStrap Based Theme.
-Especially for developers like to show their projects on website and like to take notes.
+A Simple, Bootstrap Based Theme.
+Especially for developers who like to show their projects on website and like to take notes.
 There are also some magical features to discover.

 ## [Live Demo](http://dongchuan.github.io/)

-Open issues if you find bugs or hard to install jekyll or dependencies. :D
+Open issues if you find bugs or even have trouble installing jekyll or dependencies. :D

 Or contact: dongchuan55@gmail.com

+> Strongly suggest to fork and change project name to create your GitHub Pages instead of downloading it directly.
+Because in the future, I will develop many funny modules like 'footprint' to show your world wide trip.
+Could be easier to merge new features in the future.

 ## Notable Features